 You should do a 90% water change for the first week and 75% for the second week.
 If the quarantine period is extended, the % water change and frequency will reduce gradually.
 It is better to check water parameters with test kits.

 If you use a seeded sponge filter or biological filter, you should sustain at least 50% water change every other day throughout the quarantine period.

 You quarantine fish to isolate an animal with its potential problems, so keep all the items associated with a quarantine aquarium strictly separated.
 Never add any water from the QT to your main fish tank!

-While providing medicated fish feed to your quarantined fish or medicating infected fish, make sure they are 100% safe to use, and you are providing the right dose.
-Consult with experts and follow the manufacturer’s instructions to the letter.
+When providing medicated fish feed to your quarantined fish or medicating infected fish, make sure they are 100% safe to use and you are providing the right dose.
+Consult with vets/experts and follow the manufacturer’s instructions to the letter.

-Setting up a quarantine tank is not a hard task; it is very easy and affordable.
+Setting up a quarantine tank is not a challenging task, but it is effortless and affordable.
 You don’t have to buy a costly aquarium kit as a QT.
-Instead, you can convert a sufficiently spacious sturdy container into a quarantine aquarium.
+Instead, you can convert a sufficiently spacious, sturdy container into a quarantine aquarium.